The Earth Dies Screaming: Production

-Harry Spalding said someone said the title "as a joke" and "somehow it kind of stuck", and he always hated the title.
+Harry Spalding said he always hated the title, but someone said it "as a joke" and "somehow it kind of stuck".

-The film was shot in black and white at Shepperton Studios in London.
-Location filming was done at the village of Shere in Surrey.
-It was one of several 1960s British horror films to be scored by the avant-garde Elisabeth Lutyens, whose father, Edwin Lutyens, designed Manor House Lodge in Shere, a small property that features prominently at several points in the film.
-A collection of location stills and corresponding contemporary photographs is hosted at reelstreets.com.
+The film was shot in Shepperton Studios in Surrey.
+Location filming was done at the village of Shere.
+It was one of several 1960s British horror films to be scored by the avant-garde composer Elisabeth Lutyens, whose father, Edwin Lutyens, designed Manor House Lodge in Shere, a small property that features prominently at several points in the film.